William III, Earl of Ross

 William (or Uilleam) III, 5th Earl of Ross (d.
 1372) was a fourteenth-century Scottish nobleman.
 He was the fifth O’Beolan earl of Ross, descending from the founder of the line, Fearchar of Ross (or Fearchar MacTaggart).

 Biography

-William was the son of Hugh, Earl of Ross, and his wife Matilda Bruce, daughter of Robert de Bruce, 6th Lord of Annandale.
+William was the son of Hugh, Earl of Ross, and his wife Maud aka Matilda de Brus, sister of King Robert the Bruce.
 He was first cousin to David II, king of Scotland, through his mother, who was a sister of Robert the Bruce.

 William was in Norway at the time of his father's death at the Battle of Halidon Hill in 1333, but returned in 1336 and took possession of the earldom.
 Soon after his return, the earl undertook the rebuilding of the ruinous Fearn Abbey, which had been founded by Fearchar MacTaggart in the previous century.